The Heart of Waynesville Still Beats in Frog Level

 Arts and brewing bring new life

 In the early 2000s, entrepreneurs and artists saw opportunity.
-Frog Level Brewing Company became an anchor, artists opened studios, and the district began to thrive again.
+Frog Level Brewing Company became an anchor, and artists opened studios; the district began to thrive again.